Map links

 Does SeoulSheets provide live navigation?+

-No. SeoulSheets is the planning layer.
-Naver Map and Kakao Map handle live routing, current transit, and map interaction.
+No. SeoulSheets is the curated discovery and reference layer.
+Naver Map and Google Maps handle live routing.